Offshore Renewable Energy Regulations Initiative

 Description

 On 28 August 2019, the National Energy Board became the Canada Energy Regulator (CER) as a result of the coming into force of the Canadian Energy Regulator Act (CER Act).
-New regulations and updates to existing regulations made under the National Energy Board Act are being implemented through a phased approach.
+Part 5 of the CER Act sets out the legislative framework for the oversight of the full life cycle of an offshore renewable energy (ORE) project and offshore power line.

 Potential impacts on Canadians, including businesses

-There are currently no existing projects in Canada’s offshore areas.
-The proposed regulations are not expected to involve significant impacts on international trade or investment.
+The proposed regulations are not expected to involve significant impacts on international trade or investment

 Regulatory cooperation efforts (domestic and international)